4201VitruvianBots/Vita/README.md

 # Vita

 Homepage for [4201VitruvianBots/Vita](https://github.com/4201VitruvianBots/Vita).
-New users opening a Codespace should start with **[Welcome.md](Welcome.md)**.
+New users opening a Codespace should start with **[WELCOME.md](WELCOME.md)** (opens as a formatted preview).
 Users link their GitHub account, fork the repository into their account, and launch a VS Code Codespace on their fork.

 ## Architecture